rpav/defpackage-plus/README.md

   These are all functions which ensure the relevant package state (including `ensure-package`, which ensures the package named exists).
 * `import-from`, `shadowing-import-from`: These provide a "-FROM" form to complement the Common Lisp functions.

+* `import-external-from`: The function to complement the `:import-external` option.

 * `inherit-from-package`, `inherit-package`, `inherit-package-except`:
   These provide import/export functionality.